grahamjpark/picture-cleanup/README.md

-# picture-cleanup
+# userful-scripts
-Just a script
-to speed up my workflow when editing pictures
+Creating a place for me to store any useful script ideas I come across